|Pomona, Ontario, Flesherton, CA

 Project: Pomona Farm

-Posted by Kristy Bard over 7 years ago
+Posted by Kristy Bard about 8 years ago

 You must be logged in to comment.

 Note: The various badges displayed in people profiles are largely honesty-based self-proclamations by the individuals themselves.
 There are reporting functions users can use if they know of blatant misrepresentation (for both people and projects).
 Legitimacy, competency and reputation for all people and projects can be evidenced and/or developed through their providing regular updates on permaculture work they’re involved in, before/after photographs, etc. A spirit of objective nurturing of both people and projects through knowledge/encouragement/inspiration/resource sharing is the aim of the Worldwide Permaculture Network.

 A member is a permaculturist who has never taken a PDC course.
 These cannot become PDC teachers.
 Members may be novice or highly experienced permaculturists or anywhere in between.
 Watch their updates for evaluation.